Toward Live Noise Fingerprinting in Quantum Software Engineering: Introduction

-Our work is the first to propose this leap: leveraging classical shadows to empower the analysis, verification and validation of quantum software platforms in the context of QSE.
-We hope to inspire, through the idea of live empirical noise fingerprinting, a rich new research agenda and spark techniques in noise-aware compilation, transpilation, cross-platform validation, error mitigation and formal methods.
+Our work is the first to close the aforementioned conceptual gap by leveraging classical shadow tomography to enable efficient noise fingerprinting for quantum software platforms in the QSE context.
+We envisage that our vision for practical noise fingerprinting will be transformative for other areas, including noise-aware compilation, transpilation, cross-platform validation, verification, and error mitigation.